 Consistent with a generalized Myers-Majluf framework, growth type compatibility enables distinct growth types and hence specifications of market imperfection to persist.
-As a result, pecking order in financing depends on the type of asymmetric information (assets-in-place versus growth) rather than the magnitude of asymmetric information per se.
+As a result, pecking orders in financing depend on the type of asymmetric information on assets-in-place versus growth, rather than the magnitude of asymmetric information per se.
 This growth-type-determined pecking order argument accommodates fair market timing and does not require firm overvaluation as a premise, suggesting that if managers cannot change firm growth type, they cannot alter long-run capital structure through market timing.